Chipman Preserve is a HOP! preserve. Click here to find out more about our new hiking program for kids!

 Parking: gravel lot

 Trails: Six miles of moderate trails through rolling savanna, forest, and grassland habitat.
-Popular place to cross-country ski.
+Popular for trail-running and cross-country skiing.

 Download the free Avenza Map App to interact with our trail maps on your phone.
 You will be able to view your location, record GPS tracks, add placemarks, and more.
 Of course, our trail maps are also printable!